 Note: if you go this route, use two slices of bread.
 I only used one and they weren’t as absorbent as the store-bought breadcrumbs.

 Form them into patties.
 Isn’t the little one so cute?
 I make Jordan her own little one so I can have the pleasure of watching her make faces, gag, retch, and shout “these are so gross!”

-I use my Cuisinart Griddler to grill these up, but you could use a frying pan.
+I use my Cuisinart Griddler to grill these black bean burgers up, but you could use a frying pan.
 (Sidebar: I absolutely love my Griddler.
 Best.
 Gift.
 Ever.)

 I like mine with cheese.
 Mr. Weight Watchers doesn’t.

-These are best served with lettuce or tomato or pickles (bacon would be awesome).
+These black bean burgers are best served with lettuce or tomato or pickles (bacon would be awesome).
 They are soft so they need to be paired with something crunchy.
 I was going to make an avocado spread, but I cut open my avocado and it was black.
 Oops.
 Next time.

 So good.
-Makes me want one now.
+Makes me want black bean burgers now.
 Next time I’ll make and try freezing some, so when this urge hits I can satisfy it easily.
 Go vegetarian for a night.
 You won’t be sorry.
 And you’ll save some money too.